Category Archives: Inspiration

 “An Apostrophe Is the Difference Between…”

-via Lifehacker The lesson here is attention to detail matters.
 I’ve seen some pretty bad motions, briefs, and even website content written by lawyers over the years.
 Surprisingly, many of them come from more “seasoned” attorneys.
-One possible explanation could be that they’re too comfortable and letting their standards drop or that they’re letting…
+One possible explanation could be that they’re too comfortable and letting their standards drop or that they’re letting associates or paralegals do their work without checking.
+If you’re a new or solo attorney, one way to stand out, to your clients, other attorneys or in court, is to pay attention to details.

 The Will to Act

-“The training is nothing.
-Will is everything.
-The will to act.”
 I had the honor last week of presenting with some great speakers and marketing gurus for attorneys in the country.
 It was sponsored by the Massachusetts Bar Association and LOMAP and is available for free On-Demand if you are a MBA member.
-My talk…

 Motivational Video for New Solo Attorneys